Romadiansky/week2day2/tinyApp_project/README.md

 ## Getting Started

-  - Install all necessary dependencies using the 'npm install' command
+1. Install all necessary dependencies using the 'npm install' command
-  - Run the development web server using 'node express_server.js'
+2. Run the development web server using 'node express_server.js'
-  - And enjoy a tidier, smaller world of more concise urls
+3. And enjoy a tidier, smaller world of more concise URL's